scrabbletank/farhome-rules/rulesdoc.md

 | 3 Quarters | +3 Superior Defense dice |
 | Full | untargetable |

-#### Attack Types
+### Attack Types
 Maneuvers and spells come in all kinds of shapes and sizes.
 Some might target a single creature, with others targeting an area.
 Depending on the description these attacks use one of the following areas.

 ##### Area of Control
 When used by a maneuver this attack hits all creatures inside your zone of control.
-If your zone of control is extended by a weapon with _Reach_ then so too does the area of this attack.
+If your zone of control is extended by a weapon with _Reach_ then this attack's area is also extended.
 Spells that target your area of control, unless otherwise specified, do not benefit from _Reach_.

 ##### Line
 Line attacks hit all creatures in a line extending outward from the attacker.
 This line doesn't need to follow the grid exactly and can be any direction you wish.
 A good rule of thumb is if the line crosses more than 1/3rd of the creatures tile it effects that creature.